TedHusted/awake/awake.md/awake.md

 Near the door, the club offers old school arcade games.
 A favorite is a virtual scavenger hunt named after the home world, Othello.
 The most-played game is another Terran import, Centipede.
 Across the room is a small rock climbing area.

-A large six-sided couch with gold upholstery surrounding a large wooden sofa table is at the center of room.
-On the couch, a few kids from their birth year are having an animated discussion.
+A large six-sided black couch is at the center of room, surrounding a wooden sofa table.
+On the couch, a few kids from the same birth year are having an animated discussion.

 The left and right walls are virtual landscapes.
 One looks out over an ocean.
 The other, snow-capped mountains.
 Celeste meets Leto at the juice bar next to the mountains.
 She takes her drink and sucks green juice through a straw.